Apu Nahasapeemapetilon: Other appearances

-Apu is a playable character in The Simpsons: Hit & Run video game.
+Apu is a playable character in The Simpsons: Hit & Run (2003) video game.
 His quest in the game is to redeem himself for unknowingly selling the tainted Buzz Cola that has made the residents of Springfield insane.

-Apu also makes an appearance in The Simpsons: Road Rage as a passenger and unlockable playable character.

-He also is a character players acquire fairly early on in the open-ended online game The Simpsons: Tapped Out.
+Apu also makes an appearance in The Simpsons: Road Rage (2001) as a passenger and unlockable playable character.
+He also is a character players acquire fairly early on in the open-ended online game The Simpsons: Tapped Out (2012).
+In 2015, Apu appeared as a non-playable character in the toys-to-life video game Lego Dimensions.
+In-game, he only appears in the Simpsons levels and does not speak at all.

 Character

 Apu first appeared in the season one episode "The Telltale Head".
 Al Jean and Mike Reiss claim that while creating the character, the writers decided they would not make him ethnic, as they felt it would be too offensive and stereotypical and did not want to offend viewers, but that the concept stayed because Hank Azaria's reading of the line "Hello, Mr. Homer" received a huge laugh from the writers.
 Azaria, however, has disputed this account, claiming instead that the writers asked him to create a stereotypical Indian accent for the character.
 Azaria has said that he based Apu's voice on Indian convenience store workers in Los Angeles with whom he had interacted when he first moved to the area.
-He also loosely based it on Peter Sellers' character Hrundi V. Bakshi from the film The Party, who Azaria thinks has a similar personality to Apu.
+He also loosely based it on Peter Sellers' character Hrundi V. Bakshi from the film The Party (1968), who Azaria thinks has a similar personality to Apu.

-Apu's first name is an homage to the main character in The Apu Trilogy directed by Satyajit Ray.
-His surname is Nahasapeemapetilon, and it was first used in the episode "A Streetcar Named Marge".
-It is a morphophonological blend of the name "Pahasadee Napetilon", the full name of a schoolmate of Simpsons writer Jeff Martin.
+Apu's first name is a homage to the main character in The Apu Trilogy, directed by Satyajit Ray.
+His surname is a scrambled version of "Pahasadee Napetilon", the full name of a schoolmate of Simpsons writer Jeff Martin.
+It was first used in the episode "A Streetcar Named Marge".

 In the ninth season of the show, Apu marries Manjula in the episode "The Two Mrs. Nahasapeemapetilons".
-Rich Appel first constructed the idea for Apu's marriage.
+Richard Appel first constructed the idea for Apu's marriage.
 Andrea Martin provided the voice of Apu's mother in the episode, recording her part in New York.
 She wanted to get the voice perfect, so in between takes she listened to tapes of Azaria reading lines for Apu, to make sure her voice could realistically be Apu's mother's.